ietf-rats-wg/draft-eat-mt/draft-ietf-rats-eat-media-type.md

-{{fig-eat-types}} illustrates the six EAT wire formats and how they relate to each other.  {{EAT}} defines four of them (CWT, JWT and Detached EAT Bundle in its JSON and CBOR flavours), whilst {{UCCS}} defines the remaining two: UCCS and UJCS.
+{{fig-eat-types}} illustrates the six EAT wire formats and how they relate to each other.  {{EAT}} defines four of them (CWT, JWT and Detached EAT Bundle in its JSON and CBOR flavours), whilst {{UCCS}} defines UCCS, and we use the abbreviation "UJCS" to refer to unprotected JWT Claims Sets as defined in {{Section 2 of JWT}}.

 ~~~ aasvg
 {::include misc/EAT-pieces.txt}